Here is a quick way to use sourdough dough discard instead of throwing it away. Make sourdough Flatbread.

 2. With wet or floured hands, flip and stretch the dough a few times to make a softball.
 Then you can cover (to keep dust and bugs off) the dough and let it proof.
 If you are ever in a hurry you can skip or cut down the proofing.
 Or extend the proofing time a little bit.
 That is why I like this recipe on a busy day.
 You can make it quick or if you need it to sit for an hour or so you can leave it to sit on the counter.
 So really the proofing time can be 0 minutes to 3 hours.
 But 30-minutes to 1 hour is best.

 3. Then roll out the dough till flat, put it on a greased cookie sheet (or parchment paper if you have some)

 The variations are endless.
 You can put on garlic powder and anything you would see on a pizza.
 Sometimes I make it like a pizza and cook cheese or meat on it.
-Other times I bake it plain with just seeds and them make it into an open-faced sandwich with lettuce, tomatoes and ham.
-If it is real crazy day I just eat the seeded flatbread as is!
+Other times I bake it plain with just seeds and then make it into an open-faced sandwich with lettuce, tomatoes, and ham.
+If it is a real crazy day I just eat the seeded flatbread as is!

 This Flatbread is a perfect treat on the days you are feeding your sourdough and don't want to throw away the discard.
 If you are the kind of cook who likes to 'wing it' just go for it but if not, I attached a recipe below.

 Flatbread is one of my favorite treats on a busy day, Perfect for lunch or dinner.
 Eat it with a soup or stew or use it as a wrap or taco base.

 Mix the sourdough discard, milk, with the unbleached flour, salt, baking powder, and 1 tablespoon of olive oil .
 Stir with a wooden spoon or danish dough hook until combined.
 Mix this shaggy dough.